-- A. a statement of the parent's responsibility under State law to cause the student to attend school regularly - B. a statement that the parent or student may request program or curriculum modifications for the student under State law and that the student may be eligible for enrollment in a program for children at risk - C. a request that the parent meet with the appropriate school personnel to discuss the student's truancy - The notice shall include the name of the school personnel with whom the parent should meet, a date, time, and place for the meeting and the name, address, and telephone number of a person to contact to arrange a different date, time, or place.
-The date for the meeting shall be within five (5) school days after the date that the notice is sent, except that with the consent of the student's parent the date for the meeting may be extended for an additional five (5) school days. - D. a statement of the penalties, under State law or local ordinances that may be imposed on the parent upon failure to cause the child to attend school regularly as required by State law.
+- A. a statement of the parent's responsibility under State law to cause the student to attend school regularly - B. a statement that the parent or student may request program or curriculum modifications for the student under State law and that the student may be eligible for enrollment in a program for children at risk - C. a request that the parent meet with the appropriate school personnel to discuss the student's truancy time, and place for the meeting and the name, address, and telephone number of a person to contact to arrange a different date, time, or place.
+The date for the meeting shall be within five (5) school days after the date that the notice is sent, except that with the consent of the student's parent the date for the meeting may be extended for an additional five (5) school days.